 Honor Home | New Honors | Arts & Crafts | Health & Science | Household Arts | Nature | Outdoor Industries | Outreach Ministry | Recreation

 Probably not the first honor that comes to mind when you think of teaching a nature honor.
-But it's fun and really quite easy honor to teach and with a little planning you may help Pathfinders become interested in house plants.
+But it's fun and really quite an easy honor to teach and with a little planning you may help Pathfinders become interested in house plants.

 - Where to get plants - put a notice in the church or school bulletin that you need house plants or cuttings, especially in the fall when people may be bringing in their houseplants and find they have more plants than they have room for.